-Choosing gym equipment will come down to how much space you have and what your budget is, but if you want your gym to cater for all-round strength and fitness, the basic needs are:
+Choosing the best home gym equipment will come down to how much space you have and what your budget is, but if you want your gym to cater for all-round strength and fitness, the basic needs are:

 It is recommended that everyone does 150 minutes of cardiovascular exercise a week.
-Walking/running on a treadmill, rowing, using an exercise bike, stepping on a stepper, or hopping on the cross trainer will all get your heart rate up and burn fat.
+Walking/running on a treadmill, rowing, using an exercise bike, stepping on a turbo trainer or stepper, or hopping on the cross trainer will all get your heart rate up and burn fat, as will using a punchbag or spin bike.
 If you don’t have enough room for a machine, just ensure there is space somewhere for a cardio routine (think burpees, star jumps — even just running on the spot).

 Anyone who is into weightlifting can’t go without a good set of weights, but don’t assume weights are only for those looking to build muscle mass.
 Muscle strength is important for overall fitness, and healthy joints.
 Holding small dumbells while lunging, squatting or crunching will help tone your body.

 A multi-gym with various pulleys, bars, and levers will work all your major muscle groups.
 They allow you to lift weights safely by aiding technique.
 However they can be big, expensive and tricky to set up.
 An abs machine is a good alternative, allowing you to use body weight to work out.